Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Consistent training of ML-IAPs

 The basic assumption of all these ML-IAPs is the localization of the total energy, whereby the total energy of an atomic system can be written as the sum of per-atom contributions

 where $i$ runs over all atoms of the system.
-A central task of ML-IAPs is to expand the local energy $E_i$, which differs in each ML framework.
-Here, we first introduce the key concept of LAE expansion and the regression method.
-Next, the training details and convergence analysis of RMSE is presented.
-For all the trainings, the database is randomly split into training and testing sets with a ratio of 90:10.
-The cutoff radius is set to 6.5 Å.
+A central task of ML-IAPs is to approximate the local energy $E_i$, the expression (expansion) of which differs in each ML framework.
+In the following, we summarize the LAE expansion approach and the regression method of each ML framework.
+The training and convergence analysis of RMSE is also presented.
+The database is randomly split into training and testing sets with a 9:1 ratio for all training realizations.
+The cutoff radius is set to 6.5 Å if not specified otherwise.